maxnatalia/pet-care-organizer/README.md

 ### Functionalities

 - **Theme Customization**: Switch between dark and light themes to suit your preference.
-Additionally, your choice is saving in **Local Storage**
+Additionally, your choice is saved in **Local Storage**
 - **Pet Management**: Add, edit, or delete pets effortlessly.
 - **Event Management**: Keep track of important events by adding, editing, or removing them.
+- **Local Storage**: All your data is saved in Local Storage.

 ## 🖇️Future Enhancements